bardiadelagah/detection_and_remove_periodic_noise/README.md

 subplot(2,3,5),imshow(img1_fourier),title('')
 subplot(2,3,6),imshow(img2_fourier),title('')
 ```
-Here show these 3 images in spatical domain (first row) and frequency domain (second row).
+These three images are in the spatial domain (first row) and frequency domain (second row).

 ![](https://github.com/bardiadelagah/detection_and_remove_periodic_noise/blob/main/img1.jpg)

-Now we can find pixels that include periodic noise with sum pixel valuse in rows and columns in frequency domain sepreatly.
+Now we can find pixels that include periodic noise with sum pixel values in rows and columns in frequency domain separately.

 ```matlab
 %% summation of rows and columns